magneticio/vampkubistdocs/ADVANCED_TUTORIAL.md

 ```

 If you try now to send requests to the specified hostname with the appropriate url you will be redirected to the correct application.
-**Please note that there's currently a bug with the demo app paths not being elative, that will cause the page not to be displayed correctly**
+**Please note that there's currently a bug with the demo app paths not being relative, that will cause the page not to be displayed correctly**
 Our work with kubist-test2 is finished, let's now focus on the last virtual cluster: kubist-test3.

 Let's first move on the second cluster, which we will call cluster2.